Model order reduction via Lie groups: Background

 Given a Hilbert space $\M$, and denoting by $W\subseteq\M$ an $N$-dimensional \textit{subspace}, the Kolmogorov $N$-width of a \textit{subset} $S \subseteq \M$ is

 with $E(W,S) = \sup_{\state \in S} \; \inf_{y\in W} \| \state - y\|$ the maximum approximation error.

 In the context of MOR the Kolmogorov $N$-width is analyzed for the set of solution snapshots collected in $S$, and it provides a lower bound on the worst-case error of linear-subspace methods in approximating $S$.
 Analytic estimates of the Kolmogorov $N$-width are well-known for certain problem classes: for example, the Kolmogorov $N$-width is known to decay exponentially for diffusion problems~\cite{Bachmayr2010}, but only slowly (order $\sim\frac{1}{\sqrt{N}}$) for certain linear transport and wave problems~\cite{Greif2019}.
 While achieving the theoretical best case given by $d_N(S)$ is difficult, it can often be approached.
 Yet, the slow decay for linear transport suggests that linear-subspace methods are ill-suited for most transport dominated problems~\cite{Peherstorfer2022}.

-For recent nonlinear alternatives to the Kolmogorov $N$-width, for which the linear-subspace Kolmogorov $N$-width generally presents a lower bound, refer also to~\cite{Cohen2023,Buchfink2023b}.
+Lower bounds for nonlinear MOR methods are given by nonlinear alternatives to the linear-subspace Kolmogorov $N$-width.
+For these nonlinear widths the linear width~\eqref{eq:Kolmogorov-N-width} generally presents an upper bound, refer also to~\cite{Cohen2023,Buchfink2023b}.